numenta/NAB/README.md

 The Numenta Anomaly Benchmark
 -----------------------------

-This repository contains the data and scripts neccessary to replicate the results in the Numenta Anomaly Benchmark paper.
+This repository contains the data and scripts necessary to replicate the results in the Numenta Anomaly Benchmark paper.

 We hope you will compare these results with your own anomaly detection methods.
-Competative results tied to open source code will be listed here.
+Competitive results tied to open source code will be listed here.
 Let us know about your work by submitting a pull request.

 ### Corpus